-An infamous box-office bomb, Frank Darabont’s quietly dignified prison drama, The Shawshank Redemption, has gone on to become one of the most widely beloved films of all time.
+An infamous box-office bomb, Frank Darabont’s quietly dignified prison drama movie, The Shawshank Redemption, has gone on to become one of the most widely beloved films of all time.

 Casablanca, the quintessential cinematic romance, remains an enduring classic and a wonderful monument to the golden age of Hollywood.

-The film follows cynical club owner, and dashing rogue, Rick (Humphrey Bogart) as he’s dragged into WW2 when his former lover Ilsa (Ingrid Bergman) turns up at his club asking him to help her get her husband out of the country before he’s captured by Nazis.
+The film follows a cynical club owner and dashing rogue, Rick (Humphrey Bogart), as he’s dragged into WW2 when his former lover Ilsa (Ingrid Bergman) turns up at his club asking him to help her get her husband out of the country before Nazis capture him.
 The embers of their old romance are soon reignited though, and Rick must decide between what’s right and what he wants.

 Featuring career-defining performances from Bogart and Bergman, Casablanca is a fascinating melodrama about love, pain, and sacrifice, full of wisecracks, music, and charm.
 It’s also just endlessly quotable.

-Combine all that with one of the most shocking twists in all of movie history, and you’ve got a piece of science fiction filmmaking that’s earned its place on this list of best movies.
+Combine all that with one of the most shocking twists in all of movie history, and you’ve got a science fiction movie that’s earned its place on this list of best films.

-The film is a triumph both in terms of its ingenious storytelling, and its boundary-pushing technical achievements.
-Coppola and co-writer Mario Puzo’s decision to take us inside a crime family and portray them not as violent thugs, but as morally complex, three-dimensional characters, with their own code of honour was unprecedented, and their words are elevated by the superb cast.
+The film is a triumph both in terms of its ingenious storytelling and its boundary-pushing technical achievements.
+Coppola and co-writer Mario Puzo’s decision to take us inside a crime family and portray them not as violent thugs but as morally complex, three-dimensional characters with their own code of honor was unprecedented, and the superb cast elevates their words.

-Speaking of which, Brando, Pacino, Caan, Duvall, and Keaton – is this the best ensemble ever seen on the silver screen?
-We think it might be, and we’re not alone in our fawning praise either.
-Stanley Kubrick (who knew a thing or two about cinema) once said of The Godfather that it had the best cast ever, and could have been the best film ever made.
+Speaking of which, Brando, Pacino, Caan, Duvall, and Keaton, some of the best actors of all time, are in this film, and it’s one of the greatest casts to grace the silver screen.
+We’re not alone in our fawning praise, either.
+Stanley Kubrick (who knew a thing or two about cinema) once said of The Godfather that it had the best cast ever and could have been the best film ever made.
 It’s hard to imagine popular culture without The Godfather’s influence.
-If we hadn’t had this movie, there’d be no Goodfellas, no Sopranos, no Fat Tony in The Simpsons.
+If we hadn’t had this movie, there’d be no Goodfellas, no Sopranos, and no Fat Tony in The Simpsons.
 It’d be a cultural wasteland.

-We know choosing to put Citizen Kane on a list of the best movies of all time is a cliche, but in our defence, it really is a magnificent piece of cinema.
+We know choosing to put Citizen Kane on a list of the best movies of all time is a cliché, but in our defense, it really is a magnificent piece of cinema.
 In fact, this exemplary quasi-biographical look into the life and death of the fictional Charles Foster Kane (Orson Welles) is probably the best film ever made.